ahauger27/LibraryManagementSystem/README.md

 * Http get, and post work in the web api and in the console app!
 * Http DELETE by id now works!
 * Got SearchByPatronID() working again!
+* Menus work

 Next TODOS
+* need to add books
+    either create a json file with book and item data, or connect to an api
-* Check if Patron exists when Creating/Posting/Putting/Updating  CAT 2
+* Check if Patron exists when Creating/Posting
 * Flesh out XUnit testing project
 * Say why string input is invalid.
     Empty